 The layout of the Sens Hotel comprises a corps de logis, an entrance courtyard and a garden.

-The lanceted gateway is topped with a tympanum which once contains the coat of arms of the Sens archbishops (they have been destroyed during the French Revolution).
+The lancet gateway is topped with a tympanum which once contained the coat of arms of the Sens archbishops (they have been destroyed during the French Revolution).

 The manoir with its fortress-like appearance reflects the prominence of the archbishop’s rank and influence.
 To this date, it is one of the finest medieval residences in Paris along with the Cluny Hotel.

 The Sens Hotel was the meeting place for the Council of Sens (or Council of Paris) which opened on the 3rd February 1528 and ended 8 months later.
 It condemned the doctrine of Martin Luther.

-Then the mansion welcomed Margaret of Valois (commonly known as Queen Margot) whose marriage with Henry III of Navarre (later king Henry IV) was annulled in 1599 by decision of the Pope.
+Then the mansion welcomed Margaret of Valois (commonly known as Queen Margot) whose marriage with Henry III of Navarre (later King Henry IV) was annulled in 1599 by the decision of the Pope.

 The decline of the Sens archbishops

-In 1622 Paris was elevated to archdiocese and the Sens archbishops lost a great part of their influence.
+In 1622 Paris was elevated to an archdiocese and the Sens archbishops lost a great part of their influence.
 They spent less and less time in their Parisian home.
-Consequently they ended up renting their residence.
+Consequently, they ended up renting their residence.